CaseyHaralson/pinkyring/README.md

 1. Navigate to the project that was created
 2. Run the pinkyring command: `npx pinkyring@latest`
 3. Select "Edit existing project"
-4. Use the prompt to remove whatever section(s).
+4. Use the prompt to remove whatever section(s)

 ### Clean Template Hooks
-The templates expose functionality that can be removed and, once you have removed the things you don't need, all of those leftover hooks can be removed from the code.
+The templates expose functionality that can be removed and, once you have removed the things you don't need, all of those leftover hooks (for the functionality you decided to keep) can be removed from the code.

 Edit the project and select to remove the "PINKYRING HOOKS" option.
 This will clean the project of all pinkyring hooks while leaving the functionality intact.